Ars-Ignis/ap-manual-to-poptracker/README.md

 installing pip, run `pip install requests` to install the requests module.
 - `--author`: The name by which you wish to be credited in the PopTracker pack's manifest.
 Can be manually added after the fact.
-- `--keep_images`: Use this flag to not overwrite any images that already exist in the output directory.
-Useful if you need to re-import your pack to add new locations or items.

 It's also possible to pre-position the PopTracker squares on your map by providing X and Y coordinates in your `locations.json`.
 For example: